-The Severance Tax Permanent Fund ("STPF") was established in the State Treasury in 1973 to receive the residual revenues from the Bonding Fund and serve as an endowment for future capital projects.
+The Severance Tax Permanent Fund ("STPF") was established in the State Treasury in 1973 to receive the residual revenues from the Bonding Fund and serve as an endowment for the State.
 In 1976, the electorate approved a constitutional amendment giving the STPF constitutional status.
 In 1982, the electorate approved a second constitutional amendment that removed the discretionary power of the Legislature to appropriate funds from the corpus of the STPF, thereby creating a permanent endowment fund.
 Distributions from investments of the STPF, however, may be appropriated by the Legislature in the same manner as other general revenues are appropriated.
 Severance tax receipts have been the primary source of funding for the STPF.
 The State Investment Council ("SIC") invests the corpus and non-appropriated income of the STPF.
-The market value of the STPF as of June 30, 2014 was approximately \$4.77 billion, an overall asset increase of approximately 14.4 percent from the prior Fiscal Year.
-Investment performance for the one year period ended June 30, 2014 was 15.75 percent, 0.70 percent below the Fund policy index.
-Funds on deposit in the STPF are not pledged to and may not be used to pay any Bonds.
+The market value of the STPF as of June 30, 2015 was approximately \$4.73 billion, an overall asset decrease of approximately 0.8 percent from the prior fiscal year.
+Investment performance for the one year period ended June 30, 2015 was 3.21 percent, 1.19 percent below the Fund policy index.
+Funds on deposit in the STPF are not pledged to and may not be used to pay any severance tax debt.